dustdustinthewind/IntralismQoLMod/README.md

 - Skip the beginning/ending of a map
 - Fix the replay system (Turns out there's a Replay Viewer in the code.
 Idk how well it works, it could be an artifact of a much older version of Intralism, but there's at least the base for one here.)
 - Fix inaccuracies in Results Screen.
-- Unlock the dev console
+- Unlock the dev console through a setting
 - List the number of arcs, zooms, storyboard events, etc
 - Add more editor themes
-- Remake arc-event editing to be closer to osu!m's editor in design?
 - Toggle map zooms
 - Keyboard shortcuts on main menu (one key press to editor for example)
-- Map Selector Optimizations & Improvements (caching, faster loading, more maps, remember better)
+- Map Selector Optimizations & Improvements (caching, faster loading, more maps, remember better, fix lag)
 - Add better storyboard navigation/manipulation features (can use https://github.com/FlyingRabidUnicornPig/Intralism-Mapping-Assistant for reference)
 - Pause on esc press
 - Timing Windows